opencrvs/opencrvs-core/packages/resources/src/bgd/README.md

 - 26. **`hideInPreview?:`** Setting this property true hides this field in the review page, although the value still persists in the form data.
 - 27. **`ignoreNestedFieldWrappingInPreview?:`** If it is set to `true`, it ignores nested field wrapping when transforming the value.
 - 28. **`ignoreFieldLabelOnErrorMessage?:`** It is set to `true`, the fields of a preview group do not show their respective error messages if they have, they show a collective error message instead.
+- 29. **`reviewOverrides?:`** This block of configuration is used if we want display a field from one section with another section on the review section.
+This only affects the review screen, not the section pages view.
+This configuration consists of total 8 proiperties.
+  - **`residingSection:`** ID of the section the field actually belongs to.
+  - **`reference:`** This is basically the location where we want the field to appear on the review screen.
+Reference object consist of `sectionID`, `groupID`, `fieldName`.
+  - **`position:`** Optional property, the value of `position` should be either `before` or `after`.
+It decides either our element appears before the reference element of after.
+  - **`labelAs:`** An optional propoerty, Just incase we want to change the label as well.
+  - **`conditionals:`** Optional property.
+Same as any other condition, but this condition applies should the element be displayed on the new location or not.
+It satisfied it will be displayed to the new location other wise it not change it's location.

 # Properties of register.json